Bangladesh: Etymology

 The etymology of Bangladesh ("Bengali country") can be traced to the early 20th century, when Bengali patriotic songs, such as Aaji Bangladesher Hridoy by Rabindranath Tagore and Namo Namo Namo Bangladesh Momo by Kazi Nazrul Islam, used the term in 1905 and 1932 respectively.
 Starting in the 1950s, Bengali nationalists used the term in political rallies in East Pakistan.

-The term Bangla is a major name for both the Bengal region and the Bengali language.
+The term Bangla can refer to both the Bengal region and the Bengali language.
 The origins of the term Bangla are unclear, with theories pointing to a Bronze Age proto-Dravidian tribe, and the Iron Age Vanga Kingdom.
 The earliest known usage of the term is the Nesari plate in 805 AD.
 The term Vangala Desa is found in 11th-century South Indian records.
 The term gained official status during the Sultanate of Bengal in the 14th century.
 Shamsuddin Ilyas Shah proclaimed himself as the first "Shah of Bangala" in 1342.
 The word Bangāl became the most common name for the region during the Islamic period.
-16th-century historian Abu'l-Fazl ibn Mubarak mentions in his Ain-i-Akbari that the addition of the suffix "al" came from the fact that the ancient rajahs of the land raised mounds of earth in lowlands at the foot of the hills which were called "al".
+Sixteenth century historian Abu'l-Fazl ibn Mubarak mentions in his Ain-i-Akbari that the addition of the suffix "al" came from the fact that the ancient rajahs of the land raised mounds of earth in lowlands at the foot of the hills which were called "al".
 This is also mentioned in Ghulam Husain Salim's Riyaz-us-Salatin.

 The Indo-Aryan suffix Desh is derived from the Sanskrit word deśha, which means "land" or "country".
 Hence, the name Bangladesh means "Land of Bengal" or "Country of Bengal".